Queensland Pool Safety Information

 The System

 Form 23 means compliant.
-Form 26 means fix and re-check.
+Form 26 means repairs are needed.

 Form 23 is the Pool Safety Certificate issued by a licensed inspector when a pool complies with safety standards, confirming that barriers, gates, and non-climbable zones meet legal requirements.
 Once issued, the certificate is valid for 2 years for rental or shared properties and indefinitely for owner-occupied homes (unless the property is sold or leased).